-Could Trained Dolphins be Used for Evil?
+Could Trained Dolphins Be Used For Evil?

 In The Day of the Dolphin, the two trained dolphins, Alpha and Beta, are kidnapped by a ruthless and covert organization that is bent on using the specialized skills of the dolphins for evil.
 It is discovered that the dolphins will be used to attach an underwater bomb to the hull of the presidential yacht in an attempt to assassinate the President of the United States.
 The Terrells realize that the good intentions they had when training the marine mammals could be overturned by people with a sinister agenda.

-Speaking of Sinister...
+Speaking Of Sinister...

 Originally, Roman Polanski was set to direct The Day of the Dolphin.
-In August of 1969, however, Polanski was in Europe scouting filming locations when he got word that his pregnant wife, actress Sharon Tate, and four others were brutally murdered in their Beverly Hills mansion by members of Charles Manson’s bizarre cult.
+But in August of 1969, Polanski was in Europe scouting filming locations when he got word that his pregnant wife, actress Sharon Tate, and four others were brutally murdered in their Beverly Hills mansion by members of Charles Manson’s bizarre cult.
 Polanski rushed home to the U.S. and abandoned The Day of the Dolphin project.
 The film project with picked up the following year by Mike Nichols.

-The Dolphin Got a Best Animal Actor Award
+The Dolphin Got A Best Animal Actor Award

-The Day of the Dolphin got mixed reviews when it was released in 1973, although it received two Academy Award nominations…for Best Original Score and Best Sound.
+The Day of the Dolphin got mixed reviews when it was released in 1973, although it received two Academy Award nominations, for Best Original Score and Best Sound.
 As for the acting, the only cast member to earn an acting award for the movie was Alpha the dolphin who was awarded the Best Animal Actor Award in the 24th Patsy Awards.